Designing for Documents in iCloud

 In iOS, enable Auto Save by registering with the default

-In iOS, actively track document location.
+In iOS, actively track a document’s location in the file system.
 Each instance of your iOS app must be prepared for another instance to move, rename, or delete iCloud-based documents.
 If your app persistently stores a URL or path information to a file or file package, do not assume that the item will still be there the next time you attempt to access it.

 In iOS, employ an